 CONTACT US if you are interested in working with us on an in-house exhibit or a STEAM project.

 The reception is open to the public and free to attend!
-Join us for viewing art and discussing science.
-Food and refreshments will be provided!
+Join us for FOOD, DRINKS and MUSIC.

 Exhibit viewing by appointment only